-Josselin Feist, from Trail of Bits, wrote an article with a number of concerns about EIP-2535 Diamond Standard and an implementation of it.
+Josselin Feist, from Trail of Bits, wrote an article with a number of concerns about EIP-2535 Diamonds and an implementation of it.
 I'll address concerns he brought up and correct some things along the way.

 I invite Trail of Bits and other people to help fill in the gaps of information, tests, procedures, ideas and tools to help make diamonds and upgrades better and easier to use for everyone.
 Some of the things mentioned below are good opportunities to contribute value to diamonds and their use.